-Before you gather the equipment for the experiment, first draw out the experimental set-up below.
+Draw out the experimental set-up as your teacher explained in the Design Challenge.
 Make sure to label everything.

 - Collect necessary materials for experiment and label the outsides of each plastic cup so you know which cup is the hot water and which is the cold water. - 2.
-Record the temperature of the room: \\\\\°C - 3.
 Using a graduated cylinder, collect 50 mL of cold tap water and pour it into one plastic cup.
-Repeat for hot water (from the tap). - 4.
-Record the temperature for each cup of water every 30 seconds for 5 minutes total.
-Record your results below.
+Repeat for hot water (from the tap). - 3.
+Record the temperature for each cup of water in the table below. - 4.
+Place the activated glow sticks into each cup of water and turn off the lights in the room.